Ron Medich

-Ronald Edward Medich (born 11 April 1948, in Innisfail, Queensland) is an Australian property developer who, on 23 April 2018, was found guilty in the Supreme Court of New South Wales of ordering the 2009 contract murder of Scottish Australian businessman Michael McGurk, and the subsequent intimidation of McGurk's wife, Kimberly.
-Medich is currently serving a 39-year sentence; and the earliest date he will be eligible for parole is 26 February 2048.
+Ronald Edward Medich (born 11 April 1948) is an Australian property developer who was found guilty in the Supreme Court of New South Wales of ordering the 2009 contract murder of Scottish Australian businessman Michael McGurk, and the subsequent intimidation of McGurk's wife, Kimberly.
+Medich is currently serving a 39-year sentence.
+The earliest date he will be eligible for parole is 26 February 2048.